drunner/drunner-simplesecrets/README.md

 PASS=password123 simplesecrets < myfile
 ```

-Thgen use the ssdownload script with no dependencies or config to grab secrets back, e.g.
+Then use the ssdownload script with no dependencies or config to grab secrets back, e.g.
 ```
-PASS=password123 ; ssdownload -b BUCKET HASH > myfile
+PASS=password123 ; ssdownload BUCKET HASH > myfile
 ```
 ssdownload is available here: https://raw.github.com/j842/scripts/master/ssdownload